tobaccorico/IBO/README.md

 Depositors of dollars are able to get
 their yield tokenised upfront; there's
-a minimum 1-month lockup (12 mon.
+a minimum 1-month lockup (supported by
-gives them the entire APY upfront)...
+our extension of ERC6909 for bonds)...

 This way we ensure that ETH always
 has dollars to be paired with in V4...